grilhami/Reputation-Economics-IBM-Intern-Project/README.md

 - Create a virtual environment with Python 3.6+ and install the required dependencies listed in requirements.txt by running  `pip install -r requirements.txt`.
 For conveniency, the virtual environment should be created in the same directory level as the repository.
 Suggested virtual environment name is `.venv`.

-- Activate the virtual environment by running:
-Mac/Linux: `source venv/bin/activate`.
+- Activate the virtual environment by running the commands on Mac/Linux: `source venv/bin/activate`.
+On Windows: `C:\path\to\venv\Scripts\activate.bat`.
-Windows: `C:\path\to\venv\Scripts\activate.bat`
 Replace `venv` with the appropriate virtual environment name.

 ## How to run Scraper
 - Use `cd path-to-repo-folder`.